EleutherAI/stackexchange-dataset/README.md

 stackexchange dumps in xml form to a raw question-answer pair text dataset for Language Models

-optional arguments:
+options:
-  -h, --help     show this help message and exit --names NAMES  names of stackexchanges to download, extract & parse,
-                 separated by commas.
+  -h, --help            show this help message and exit --list                list of all the sources from stackechange --names NAMES         names of stackexchanges to download, extract & parse, separated by commas.
 If "all", will download, extract & parse *every* stackoverflow site
+  --out_format {txt,lm_dataformat,json}
+                        format of out file - if you are processing everything this will need to be lm_dataformat, as you will run into number of files per directory limits.
+  --min_score MIN_SCORE
+                        minimum score of a response in order to be included in the dataset.
+Default 3.
+  --max_responses MAX_RESPONSES
+                        maximum number of responses (sorted by score) to include for each question.
+Default 3.
+  --keep-sources        Do not clean-up the downloaded source 7z files.

 ```

 ### Proxy support